manastalukdar/manastalukdar.github.io/website/blog/2019/04/28/development-methodology/readme.md

 ## During the Course of the Sprint

-It is the responsibility of the owner of a backlog item to make sure all child tasks are done and closed out before the end of the sprint, and then also close out the backlog items itself.
+It is the responsibility of the owner of a backlog item to make sure all child tasks are done and closed out before the end of the sprint, and then also close out the backlog item itself.

 It is the responsibility of the assignee of a task to update the remaining hours diligently so that the sprint burn-down chart accurately reflects the work-in-progress and the work details correctly displays the remaining work in hours per developer.